Everything you need to know about visiting Dubai in March

 - Take a visit to Dubai Safari Park for a unique animal experience in Dubai.

-- Get in before the end of season to see Dubai Garden Glow & Dinosaur Park in Zabeel Park.
+- Get in before the end of the season to see Dubai Garden Glow & Dinosaur Park in Zabeel Park.

 FURTHER READING – Best of Dubai for Families – 80+ engaged activities to enjoy for all age groups

-Hit the road – Best Dubai Day Trips in March 2023
+Hitting The Road – Best Dubai Day Trips in March 2023

-Have you ever heard of the UAE’s Oasis city of Al Ain?
+Have you ever heard of the UAE’s Oasis City of Al Ain?
 Steeped in history dating back 5,000 years and the country’s only UNESCO World Heritage Listed site, discover more about the country’s heritage in Al Ain on a day trip from Dubai, just over an hour drive through the desert

-History buffs will also enjoy learning more about the country’s historic past at Mleiha Archaeological Centre.
+History buffs will also enjoy learning more about the country’s historical past at Mleiha Archaeological Centre.
 Situated in the neighbouring emirate of Sharjah, this UNESCO-nominated site includes Bronze Age tombs, pre-Islamic forts, and many other fascinating geological finds.
 There’s a fabulous new exhibition centre, plus walks to enjoy.

 We’re also got our eyes on a new Off-Road Aventure Park opening nearby in Sharjah, XQuarry.
 Obstacle courses to mountain biking, hikes, and 4×4 Tracks – learn more here!